Goziechukwu/muse_school/README.md

 ## Testing Forms and Views

-The forms and views have been tested on the gitpod workspace terminal and the tests, totalling to 10 tests returned successful.
+The forms and views have been tested successfully on the gitpod workspace terminal and the tests and no issues(problems) were identified.

 <img src="./static/images/test-run-success.PNG" alt="Testing Results for Forms and Views">